BlueWinds/WarTechIIC/README.md

 * Contract descriptions can now use `{RES_OBJ}` for self-referencing descriptions ("mad libs").
 For example, a contract can use its own name, `{RES_OBJ.Name}`, inside its `shortDescription`.

 # Extended Contracts
-In addition to existing Raids and Attacks, there are now "extended contracts", as defined by `ContractOverride` definitions.
+In addition to existing Raids and Attacks, there are now "extended contracts", as defined by `ExtendedContractType` and `ContractOverride` definitions.
 These are loaded via modtek, like other things that modtek can load.
-Though similar in some ways to flareups, extended contracts do not use / track combat forces, nor do they appear on the map of have lasting effects on the galactic stage.
+Though similar in some ways to Flareups, extended contracts do not use / track combat forces, nor do they appear on the map of have lasting effects on the galactic stage.

 ## Extended Contract Types
 Extended Contract Types are defined each in their own json files, loaded as any other ModTek resource.
 Any mod can include them by having an entry in its mod.json similar to